awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

 ## Step 4: Create Your Amazon ECS Cluster and Service<a name="tutorials-ecs-ecr-codedeploy-cluster"></a>

-In this section, you create an Amazon ECS cluster and service where AWS CodeDeploy routes traffic during deployment \(to an Amazon ECS cluster rather than EC2 instances\)\.
+In this section, you create an Amazon ECS cluster and service where CodeDeploy routes traffic during deployment \(to an Amazon ECS cluster rather than EC2 instances\)\.
 To create your Amazon ECS service, you must use the subnet names and target group value you created with your load balancer to create your service\.

 **To create an Amazon ECS cluster**